-Lake Heviz (Hévíz), with its magnificent azure colours is used by bathers from a beautiful pier.
-The characteristic towers of the main building provide a pleasant shade, and you can admire the green fauna while relaxing on the pier.
+Lake Heviz (Hévíz), with its magnificent azure colors, is used by bathers from all over Hungary.
+The characteristic towers of the main building provide a pleasant shade, while you can admire the green fauna from the pier.
 If it was a bigger lake, it could be even compared to Lake Como.
-We visited the rediscovered Heviz, and we’ll show you 7 sights that are worth putting on a pair of shoes.

-The surroundings of Lake Balaton offers an astonishing amount of sights and excitement, which, thanks to the wave of renovations that started in the last decade, are not in the shabby, slightly socialist state they used to be.
-Nowadays you can say that Balaton offers a compatible alternative for family vacation or romantic getaway not only regarding price, but performance too.
+Nowadays you can say that Balaton offers a compatible alternative for a family vacation or romantic getaway not only regarding price but performance too.

 Approaching with train

-Intercity trains to Keszthely depart from Déli train station every two hours, which completes the 190 kilometre distance within two and a half hours.
-This is not much longer than with car, however exploring the area of Keszthely – especially with family – is easier with a car, or at least with bike, than on foot.
-The local bus services don’t really meet the needs of tourists.
+Intercity trains to Keszthely depart from Déli train station (Budapest) every two hours, which completes the 190-kilometer distance within 2,5 hours.
+This is not much longer than by car, however exploring the area of Keszthely – especially with family – is easier by car.

 - locomotor diseases